bcecil2/Deep-Learning-From-Scratch/README.md

-# Deep-Learning-From-Scratch
+# Deep Learning From Scratch
-Implementing interesting deep learning models from scratch
+A repository for implementations of famous or interesting deep learning models.
+The philosophy is that reading technical papers and implementing the models they describe are two very different tasks.
+Here will be work representing my attempt to get better at both.